Child Protection & Permanency

-DCPP investigations can begin with reports of abuse or neglect from mandatory reporters like teachers or school nurses.
+Anyone can contact DCPP anonymously to report abuse or neglect.
+DCPP investigations can also begin with reports of abuse or neglect from mandatory reporters like teachers or school nurses.
 Actions that follow can include:

 A good defense is vital.
 This area of litigation requires intimate knowledge of the agency and the family court system, as the two are often intertwined.
 No parent should attempt to negotiate with DCPP without an experienced attorney and advocate.

 For more information or to set up a divorce consultation with a lawyer at Gebhardt & Kiefer, P.C., call 908-735-5161, or fill out the contact form on this site.
-With offices in Clinton Township (Annandale) and Bridgewater, our firm serves clients throughout central and northwest New Jersey.
+Our firm serves clients throughout central and northwest New Jersey.